dariajung/cs4111-g13/sql/Project2/README.txt

 Interesting Queries:

-	Query1: This query displays the average net worth of members in either congressional house who have a net worth of $1 million or more, per political party.
+	Query1: This query displays the average net worth of members in either the House or Senate who have a net worth of $1 million or more, per political party.

 	WITH t3 AS
 	(